Graph Property Inference in Small Language Models: Effects of Representation and Reasoning Strategy: Experimental Protocol

 \paragraph{Evaluation Metrics.}

 Performance is evaluated using normalized error and rank-based consistency measures.
-For each graph property, we compute the standard-deviation-normalized root mean squared error (NRMSE$_{\text{std}}$):
+For each graph property, we compute two normalized root mean squared error variants:

-where $\hat{y}_i$ denotes the predicted value, $y_i$ the ground truth, and $\sigma(y)$ the empirical standard deviation of the target distribution.
-This normalization scales prediction error relative to the intrinsic dispersion of each property, enabling meaningful comparison across heterogeneous metrics (e.g., density vs.\ triangle counts).
-Macro-level comparisons aggregate NRMSE$_{\text{std}}$ across properties.
+where $\hat{y}_i$ denotes the predicted value, $y_i$ the ground truth, $y_{\max} - y_{\min}$ the range, and $\sigma(y)$ the empirical standard deviation of the target distribution.
+NRMSE$_{\text{range}}$ provides a conservative normalization bounded by the observed extremes, while NRMSE$_{\text{std}}$ scales error relative to the intrinsic dispersion of each property.
+Together, the two normalizations offer complementary perspectives: NRMSE$_{\text{range}}$ enables comparison across properties with differing scales, while values of NRMSE$_{\text{std}} > 1.0$ indicate that prediction error exceeds the natural variability of the target property.
+Macro-level comparisons aggregate both metrics across properties.

 To assess ordinal structural sensitivity independently of magnitude accuracy, we additionally report Spearman rank correlation ($\rho$).
 This measures whether models preserve the relative ordering of graphs with respect to a given property, even when absolute estimates are imperfect.